Riteshp2001/Percolation-System/README.md

 **Write a program to estimate the value of the percolation threshold via Monte Carlo simulation.**

+download the algs4.jar file from repo and install it into your desired compiler.
 To access a class in algs4.jar, you need an import statement, such as the ones below:

 import edu.princeton.cs.algs4.StdRandom.